pub struct InternalNode { /* private fields */ }Expand description

 Gets the child and its corresponding siblings that are necessary to

-proof, the returned child must be the n
+proof, the returned child must be the n-th child; otherwise, the

 returned child may be another child.
 See inline explanation for